UnivLille-Meta/Miage23/Groups/G15/report-week02.md

 I also do the DSL exercise => https://github.com/adama-coundoul/MyCounter.
 We have here the exemple of roll method which is implemented in class DieHandle and Die.

+* self == super is true because its the same receiver.